 An elegant and impressive Chocolate and Pear Crostata with a silky smooth filling of finely ground walnuts and dark chocolate.
-As a bonus it’s remarkably easy to put together.
+As a bonus, it’s effortless to put together.

-Although it has been a couple of years since my dad passed away, his pear tree continues to flourish.
-A constant and wonderful reminder of how he passionately tended and nurtured his garden.
+Although it has been years since my dad passed away, his pear tree continues to flourish.
+It’s a constant and wonderful reminder of how he passionately tended and nurtured his garden.

 It lays mostly dormant right now except for this one majestic pear tree.
-This lone pear tree bears more fruit than we can possibly consume.
-Although, I must say the squirrels are certainly giving us a run for our money!
+This lone pear tree bears more fruit than we can consume.
+Although I must say, the squirrels are giving us a run for our money!

-These ripened sweet fruits are just about ready to be plucked off and sink ones teeth into.
-But since I have so many…well why not bake with them!
-Right?
+These ripened sweet fruits are just about ready to be plucked off and sink one’s teeth into.
+But, since I have so many…well, why not bake with them?

 What is a Crostata?